layumi/Person-reID_GAN/DCGAN/README.md

 Then Train: `python main.py --dataset duke_128 --train`

-duke_128 is the dir path which contains images.
+`duke_128` is the dir path which contains images.
+You can change it to your dataset path.

 ### 5.Test
 Change the visualization setting from `OPTION = 1` to ` OPTION = 5` (https://github.com/layumi/Person-reID_GAN/blob/master/DCGAN/main.py#L71)